micado-scale/micado-scale.github.io/docs/install/cli-install.md

 `web_listening_port`{ #web-listening-port }

-:   *integer.* Port number of the dasboard on MiCADO master.
+:   *integer.* Port number of the dasboard on MiCADO Control Plane.
 Defaults to 443.

 `enable_occopus` { #enable-occopus }